Off-GridNorthern Arizona — Flagstaff, Sedona, San Francisco Peaks, Grand Canyon NP south rim, Coconino NFCounty

 County averages don't buy land.
 Specific addresses do.

 Two parcels five miles apart in Coconino County can score 50 points apart.
-Run a free AcreLens report on a specific address — no signup required for the first one — and see real off-grid scores backed by NREL, USGS, FEMA, and county records.
+Sign up and get 3 free AcreLens reports a month on the specific addresses you’re considering — real off-grid scores backed by NREL, USGS, FEMA, and county records.

 Coconino County under other lenses